Online version revised and complete as of June 15, 2021.

 The above severance payment shall be deemed to include any severance payment required pursuant to any statute.
 Acceptance of severance pay will be deemed termination of employment.

-While an employee is laid off, the Company will provide an extension of medical and group insurance, with the exception of Long Term Disability, benefit coverage for a period of six (6) months and will pay 100% of the costs of the employee’s medical and insurance benefits contained in Article 44 for a period of six (6) months.
+While an employee is laid off, the Company will provide an extension of medical and group insurance, with the exception of Short Term Disability and Long Term Disability, benefit coverage for a period of six (6) months and will pay 100% of the costs of the employee’s medical and insurance benefits contained in Article 44 for a period of six (6) months.
 In the event the employee secures alternative employment within this six (6) month extension period, the aforementioned benefits will cease.
-It is the responsibility of the employee to advise the Company promptly when he/she secures other employment.
+It is the responsibility of the employee to advise the Company promptly when they secure other employment.

 Employees will retain seniority and have recall rights for a period of twelve (12) months.